OTDR II TESTER

 The entry-level solution designed for all your testing needs

 The OTDR II/iOLM features a dynamic range of 36 dB in single-mode and 29 dB in multimode, as well as industry-leading dead zones.
 This ensures efficient testing of closely spaced events such as patchcords in data centers, or patch panels in central offices (COs).
-The OTDR II is optimised for point-to-point testing of any access network, and is suitable for testing through 1×32 splitters.
+The OTDR II is optimized for point-to-point testing of any access network, and is suitable for testing through 1×32 splitters.

 Get the best out of your data post-processing